-In very rare cases, intestinal obstruction and ileus/subileus have been observed in patients during treatment with sevelamer hydrochloride (capsules/tablets), which contains the same active moiety as sevelamer carbonate.
+In very rare cases, intestinal obstruction and ileus/subileus have been observed in patients during treatment with sevelamer hydrochloride.
 Constipation may be a preceding symptom.
-Patients who are constipated should be monitored carefully while being treated with Renvela.
-The treatment should be re-evaluated in patients who develop severe constipation or other severe gastrointestinal symptoms.
+Patients who are constipated should be monitored carefully while being treated with sevelamer hydrochloride.
+Renagel treatment should be re-evaluated in patients who develop severe constipation or other severe gastrointestinal symptoms.

-There is at present insufficient data to exclude the possibility of folate deficiency during long term sevelamer carbonate treatment.
-In patients not taking supplemental folic acid but on sevelamer, folate level should be assessed regularly.
+There is at present insufficient data to exclude the possibility of folate deficiency during long term Renagel treatment.

-Patients with CKD may develop hypocalcaemia or hypercalcaemia.
-Sevelamer carbonate does not contain any calcium.
-Serum calcium levels should therefore be monitored at regular intervals and elemental calcium should be given as a supplement if required.
+Patients with renal insufficiency may develop hypocalcaemia or hypercalcaemia.
+Renagel does not contain calcium.
+Serum calcium levels should be monitored as is done in normal follow-up of a dialysis patient.
+Elemental calcium should be given as a supplement in case of hypocalcaemia.

-Patients receiving dialysis are subject to certain risks for infection specific to dialysis modality.
-Peritonitis is a known complication in patients receiving peritoneal dialysis and in a clinical trial with sevelamer hydrochloride, a greater number of peritonitis cases were reported in the sevelamer group than in the control group.
-Patients on peritoneal dialysis should be closely monitored to ensure the correct use of appropriate aseptic technique with the prompt recognition and management of any signs and symptoms associated with peritonitis.
+Patients receiving dialysis are subject to certain risks for infection specific to the dialysis modality.
+Peritonitis is a known complication in patients receiving peritoneal dialysis (PD) and in a clinical study with Renagel, a number of peritonitis cases were reported.
+Therefore, patients on PD should be closely monitored to ensure the reliable use of appropriate aseptic technique with the prompt recognition and management of any signs and symptoms associated with peritonitis.

-Closer monitoring of patients with hypothyroidism co-administered with sevelamer carbonate and levothyroxine is recommended (see section 4.5).
+Closer monitoring of patients with hypothyroidism co-administered with sevelamer hydrochloride and levothyroxine is recommended (see section 4.5).

-Sevelamer carbonate is not indicated for the control of hyperparathyroidism.
-In patients with secondary hyperparathyroidism sevelamer carbonate should be used within the context of a multiple therapeutic approach, which could include calcium as supplements, 1,25-dihydroxy Vitamin D3 or one of its analogues to lower the intact parathyroid hormone (iPTH) levels.
+Renagel alone is not indicated for the control of hyperparathyroidism.
+In patients with secondary hyperparathyroidism Renagel should be used within the context of a multiple therapeutic approach, which could include calcium supplements, 1,25-dihydroxy Vitamin D3 or one of its analogues to lower the intact parathyroid hormone (iPTH) levels.

 Interaction studies have not been conducted in patients on dialysis.

-In interaction studies in healthy volunteers, sevelamer hydrochloride, which contains the same active moiety as sevelamer carbonate, decreased the bioavailability of ciprofloxacin by approximately 50% when co-administered with sevelamer hydrochloride in a single dose study.
-Consequently, sevelamer carbonate should not be taken simultaneously with ciprofloxacin.
+In interaction studies in healthy volunteers, sevelamer hydrochloride decreased the bioavailability of ciprofloxacin by approximately 50% when co-administered with Renagel in a single dose study.
+Consequently, Renagel should not be taken simultaneously with ciprofloxacin.

 Ciclosporin, mycophenolate mofetil and tacrolimus in transplant patients

-Reduced levels of ciclosporin, mycophenolate mofetil and tacrolimus have been reported in transplant patients when co-administered with sevelamer hydrochloride without any clinical consequences (e.g., graft rejection).
-The possibility of an interaction cannot be excluded and a close monitoring of blood concentrations of ciclosporin, mycophenolate mofetil and tacrolimus should be considered during the use of combination and after its withdrawal.
+Reduced levels of ciclosporin, mycophenolate mofetil and tacrolimus have been reported in transplant patients when coadministered with sevelamer hydrochloride without any clinical consequences (i.e graft rejection).
+The possibility of an interaction cannot be excluded and a close monitoring of blood concentrations of mycophenolate mofetil, ciclosporin and tacrolimus should be considered during the use of combination and after its withdrawal.

 Proton pump inhibitors

-During post-marketing experience, very rare cases of increased phosphate levels have been reported in patients taking proton pump inhibitors co-administered with sevelamer carbonate.
-Caution should be exercised when prescribing PPI to patients concomitantly treated with Renvela.
-The phosphate serum level should be monitored and the Renvela dosage adjusted consequently.
+During post-marketing experience, very rare cases of increased phosphate levels have been reported in patients taking proton pump inhibitors co-administered with sevelamer hydrochloride.

-Sevelamer carbonate is not absorbed and may affect the bioavailability of other medicinal products.
-When administering any medicinal product where a reduction in the bioavailability could have a clinically significant effect on safety or efficacy, the medicinal product should be administered at least one hour before or three hours after sevelamer carbonate, or the physician should consider monitoring blood levels.
+Renagel is not absorbed and may affect the bioavailability of other medicinal products.
+When administering any medicinal product where a reduction in the bioavailability could have a clinically significant effect on safety or efficacy, the medicinal product should be administered at least one hour before or three hours after Renagel, or the physician should consider monitoring blood levels.

 There are no data from the effect of sevelamer on fertility in humans.
-Studies in animals have shown that sevelamer did not impair fertility in male or female rats at exposures at a human equivalent dose 2 times the maximum clinical trial dose of 13 g/day, based on a comparison of relative BSA.
+Studies in animals have shown that sevelamer did not impair fertility in male or female rats at exposures at a human equivalent dose 2 times the maximum clinical trial dose of 13 g/day, based on a comparison of relative body surface area.

 Sevelamer has no or negligible influence on the ability to drive and use machines.